rmclarklab/Tetur_eQTL/README.md

   Because the recombination events happended during F1 reproducing F2 male, the  RILs have different genotypic compositions which provided the foundamental basis for eQTL analysis.
 RNA was extracted from individual RIL isogenic populations, which are used for genotyping and phenotyping (phenotype data is gene expression level, See below for detail).

 ## DNA-seq for variants calling
-To call variants for the inbred ROS-ITi and MR-VPi strains, we mapped illumina DNA-seq against the three-chromosome reference genome (London strain, see [Wybouw, Kosterlitz, et al., 2019](https://academic.oup.com/genetics/article/211/4/1409/5931522)).
+To call variants for the inbred ROS-ITi and MR-VPi strains, we mapped illumina DNA-seq against the three-chromosome reference genome (London strain, see [Wybouw, Kosterlitz, et al., 2019](https://academic.oup.com/genetics/article/211/4/1409/5931522)). <br>
+GATK best practice for variants calling is refered to, [see](https://gatk.broadinstitute.org/hc/en-us/sections/360007226651-Best-Practices-Workflows). <br>
-1. First, prepare index for the genome fasta file; <br>
+1. First, prepare index for the genome fasta file;
 ```bash
 # make directory for bwa index files
 mkdir bwa_index